hexops/machengine.org/content/engine/math/matrix-storage.md

 **Note:** many people will say "row major" or "column major" and implicitly mean three or more different concepts; to avoid confusion we'll go over this in more depth below.

+## Should you read the rest of this page?

+Before we continue, it's worth asking if you want to read the rest of this page.
+If you're keen to understand how things work behind the scenes, and why they work this way, then read on!
+If you just want to get started making a game, this is probably _the most_ dense topic in the Mach documentation, so maybe just keep a link to it in your back pocket.

 ## Mathematical matrix order: row-major, column-vectors

 Mathematically, a matrix is defined as `m x n`, where `m` is the number of rows (horizontals) and `n` is the number of columns (verticals.)
 For example, this 4x4 matrix where `a10` (zero-indexed) represents the element at the second row and first column of the matrix: